michele/finotto.org/content/post/moving-from-rails-to-go.md

 draft: true
 ---

-## Moving from Rails to Go

-I’ve been developing in [Rails](http://rubyonrails.org/) since 2005, right after it’s initial release and it’s been a hell of a ride: I’ve built close to one hundred apps, from small ones handling just a few thousands requests a month, to big ones handling millions of requests a month.
+I’ve been developing in [Rails](http://rubyonrails.org/) since 2005, right after it’s initial release, and it’s been a hell of a ride: I’ve built close to one hundred apps, from small ones handling just a few thousands requests a month, to big ones handling millions of requests a month.

 I love Ruby and Rails: the code looks beautiful, it makes me super-productive and I can get a prototype up and running in just a few hours.
 Rails gives me all the tools I need right out of the box and if I need anything else, there’s a huge ecosystem of gems to choose from.